0xshariq/package-installer-cli/CONTRIBUTING.md

 </div>

-We're thrilled that you're interested in contributing to **Package Installer CLI**!
-This comprehensive guide will help you get started with contributing to this modern project scaffolding tool.
+We're thrilled that you're interested in contributing to **Package Installer CLI v3.6.0**!
+This comprehensive guide will help you get started with contributing to this powerful development automation tool.

 ## 📋 Table of Contents